Cabbages, carrots and potatoes are the big catch at the Irish Channel St. Patrick's Day Parade. (©Shawn Fink)

 Tracey’s and Parasol’s draw big crowds the Saturday before the big day (March 11), when the Irish Channel St. Patrick's Day Parade rolls on Magazine Street, between Napoleon and Jackson streets.
 It’s a raucous time with float riders tossing produce (cabbage, potatoes, carrots) to the crowds, while members of Irish-American walking clubs, like the Irish Channel St. Patrick’s Day Club and the Emerald Society of New Orleans, parade in kilts, trading paper flowers for kisses.

 That clamor in the Quarter on March 3?
 That’s the Irish Channel St. Patrick's Day Club's practice march.
 Starting at 11 am at Jackson Square, the spirited group stops in at traditional Irish bars in the neighborhood, including Fahy’s Irish Pub, Finnegan’s Easy Irish Pub and Ryan’s Irish Pub.
-Jim Monaghan's St. Patrick's Parade rolls the following week (March 10 at 6 pm) from Molly’s at the Market.
+Jim Monaghan's St. Patrick's Parade rolls March 17 at 6 pm from Molly’s at the Market.
 The annual procession begins and ends at the bar, and features marching groups and riders in mule-drawn carriages.